-This document describes what an assurance case is and explains the argument notations used in PREMIS.
-An example assurance case is presented and the steps of the reasoning are discussed.
+In this document we will describe what an assurance case is and explain the notation used in NOR-STA.
+A sample assurance case is presented and the steps of the reasoning are discussed.

-There are several publications which define assurance cases, such as the ISO 15026 standard, GSN Community Standard and OMG SACM.
-Argevide PREMIS implements a general metamodel of the argument compliant with OMG SACM, which allows the use of specific argument notations like GSN.
-In this document we present the general concept of an argument model and refer to specific notations where necessary.
+There are a few publications which define assurance cases like ISO 15026 standard, GSN Community Standard and OMG SACM metamodel.
+Argevide NOR-STA implements a general metamodel of the argument compliant with OMG SACM which allows to use specific argument notations like GSN.
+In this document we present the general concept of an argument model and refer to specific notations when necessary.

-1.1 The concept of an assurance case
+1 The concept of an assurance case